libasoles/js-command-pattern/README.md

 ```

 I guess this is fine, because even when it's not using **command objects**, it assumes that all commands will be called with the generic `apply` method.
+However, this forces all commands to receive _the same number of parameters_ (and we could improve that by using classes and constructors as we'll see later).

-However, stress here is in `Manager.execute()`, while in my understanding the `execute` interface implementation is relevant only in the commands, not in the Invoker (meaning, not in the manager we have seen in the example).
+By other hand, stress here is in `Manager.execute()`, while in my understanding the `execute` interface implementation is relevant only in the commands, not in the Invoker (meaning, not in the manager we have seen in the example).
 Like `requestInfoCommand.execute()`.

-By other hand, the `Manager` is **tightly coupled** to the commands, while it should be able to receive commands _by injection_.
+Finally, notice the `Manager` is **tightly coupled** to the commands, while it should be able to receive commands _by injection_.
 Why?
 Because that way you will be Ok with the [Open/Close principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) of Clean Code when you need to add _new commands_ to the manager.

 [This other example](http://www.discoversdk.com/blog/learning-the-command-pattern-in-javascript) (of a Calculator) likes me more because it uses objects as messages: